Psychology Major and Minor

 General Research Training

-Students take one semester of Experimental Methods and Statistics (PSYC 200).
+Students take one semester of Experimental Methods and Statistics (PSYC H200).
 In this lecture and lab course, students will learn the principles of statistics and research design.
 In lab sessions, students put the statistical techniques that they learn during lectures into practice by designing and conducting several different kinds of data collection and analyses.
-This course is equivalent to PSYC 205 at Bryn Mawr; either PSYC 200 or BMC PSYC 205 will be offered in each semester.
+This course is equivalent to PSYC B205 at Bryn Mawr; either PSYC H200 or PSYC B205 will be offered in each semester.
 Either of these courses is a prerequisite for the following lab course requirement.

 Discipline-Specific Research Training

-- Lab courses: Majors are required to take two half-credit 300-level lab courses offered in specialized areas of the major.
-These courses must be taken in the Haverford Psychology Department and typically have PSYC 200 (Experimental Methods and Statistics) as a prerequisite.
+- Lab courses: One half-credit 300-level lab course for psychology majors in the graduating classes of 2021 and 2022.
+These courses must be taken in the Haverford Psychology Department and typically have PSYC H200 as a prerequisite.

 - Senior Research: By the time psychology majors reach the senior year, they are well prepared to carry out their senior research requirement.
 If students choose the year-long original empirical project, they will be involved in all phases of the research process; from formulating the questions, designing the study, collecting and analyzing data, and presenting the research both orally and in writing.
 If students choose the one-semester non-empirical thesis, they will conduct an in-depth literature review of a given topic along with their own original synthesis and analysis of the issues.